develop-me/bootcamp--setup/mac/readme.md

 ## Automatic Install

-[Click here to Download the `setup.sh` file](https://cdn.rawgit.com/develop-me/setup/master/mac/setup.sh) and save it to your home directory (e.g. `/Users/yourname`).
+[Click here to Download the `setup.sh` file](https://cdn.rawgit.com/develop-me/setup/master/mac/setup.sh) and save it to your Downloads directory (e.g. `/Users/yourname/Downloads`).
 Next open the Terminal app and run the following:

 ```
-cd ~ && sh ./setup.sh
+bash ~/Downloads/setup.sh
 ```

 Once the setup is complete you can delete the file.